 - Be given temporary dentures to wear in the event all teeth are being replaced by dental implants

 Dr. Ivey will work closely with your general dentist during the entire dental implant process.
 Depending on the restorative plan that your general dentist recommends, either a healing cap, flipper (temporary partial), or temporary crown will be placed when your implant is placed.
 Generally, you will have your permanent restoration 3-6 months after your implant has been placed.

 If you are unsure about where to go or how to address your oral health concerns, we invite you to chat with Dr. Ivey and his team.

 To prevent infections after implant placement, Dr. Ivey typically puts patients on a round of antibiotics, just to be safe.
 He also provides pain relievers, though most of his patients report minimal discomfort after the procedure.

 Simply put, dental implants just work.
 Studies have shown that dental implants successfully last as long as 30 years, in up to 80% of patients who have their entire mouthful of teeth replaced, and 95% of patients who have 1 or just a few teeth replaced.

 While dental implants are more expensive than dentures or bridges, the fact that they outlast older tooth replacement methods means they give patients a better ROI.
 While your upfront costs may be higher, you’ll enjoy your dental implants for longer – up to the rest of your life – so you won’t have replacement costs over the years and decades after you’ve had teeth extracted.

 Call to Schedule a Consultation Today

 Whether your general dentist has referred you to Dr. Ivey’s practice, or you have missing teeth that you’re ready to replace, Dr. Ivey is happy to help discuss your specific situation with you.

-Schedule a consultation today by calling or texting his practice in the Centennial and Aurora CO area (303) 493-1933.
+Schedule a consultation today by calling or texting his practice in the Centennial, CO area (303) 493-1933.